 TraceLabs is the for-profit entity started by the same team that developed OriginTrail and serves as the core developers of the protocol.
 They are catalyzing the adoption of the OriginTrail Decentralized Network by developing custom solutions for companies (some examples of which can be seen below).
-The TraceLabs team has consistently stated over the past 1.5 years that they have ample funding to continue development and are incredibly busy.
-As of July 2020, there are 21 members on the TraceLabs team (not including contractors and advisors).
-Their website currently shows 10 open positions.
+The TraceLabs team has venture capital backing and have consistently said they have ample funding to continue development.
+As of October 2021, there are 25 members on the TraceLabs team (not including contractors and advisors).
+Their website currently shows 12 open positions.
 TraceLabs has a goal of connecting 100,000+ organizations to the ODN by 2023, as shown in a recent conference presentation.
-In a recent September 2020 AMA, they stated they hope to have 10k-100k data jobs flowing over the network by 2023.
+In a September 2020 AMA, they stated they hope to have 10k-100k data jobs flowing over the network by 2023.

 Network Operating System (nOS)